davestj/scastd/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure your branch is up to date with `master` and that `make check` completes successfully.
+1. Ensure your branch is up to date with `master` and that the project builds successfully.
 2. Open a pull request with a clear title and description of the changes.
 3. Link any related issues and request review from a maintainer.
 4. Respond to feedback and update your branch as needed.